• Skip to primary navigation

 More recipes to try:

-Want to try a slightly different caramel slice with a thicker caramel layer and flavours of Anzac biscuits?
-Try The Best Oaty Caramel Slice Ever!
+Do you love making delicious slices like I do?
+Then try my Oaty Caramel Slice with a thicker caramel layer and flavours of Anzac biscuits.
 Or would you like a caramel vibe in a cake?
-I have the perfect recipe for you, try my Sticky Date Cake!
+Well I have the perfect recipe for you, try my Sticky Date Cake.

 Videography and photography by Sarah Henderson.